-We get asked a lot about these and their effectiveness.
+We get asked a lot about natural remedies and their effectiveness on eczema skin.
 One thing that has really helped with Zoe’s dry skin is coconut oil.

-Our personal favourite detergent which we use at the moment is Skin Salveation Laundry Powder.
+Our personal favourite laundry detergent which we use at the moment is Skin Salve Laundry Powder.

 (They also do a brilliant Stain Remover Bar which we talk about in this further article on laundry (click for link)